 California residents also have the right to opt out of the sale of their personal information; Philanthropy U does not provide this option as we do not sell your personal information.

 You may modify personal information that you have submitted by logging into your account and updating your profile information; if you are the Administrator for your organization, you may modify organizational information that you have submitted by logging into your account and updating your organization’s dashboard.
 Please note that copies of information that you have updated, modified or deleted may remain viewable in cached and archived pages of the Site for a period of time and that we will retain records of information previously provided.

-By using any of the Sites, you are deemed to unambiguously consent to the collection and processing of your PII in the United States, with the awareness that the laws of the United States may not provide as much protection for PII as the laws of certain other countries or territories.
+We are an organisation based in the United States and so if you provide your Personal Information to us, that Personal Information will be transferred to the United States for processing and storage.
+Please note that the laws of the United States may not provide as much protection for Personal Information as the laws of certain other countries or territories.

-Our Site and Services are not designed for children under 13.
-If we discover that a child under 13 has provided us with personal information, we will delete such information from our systems.
+Our Site and Services are not designed for children.
+If we discover that a child under 13 (or if being a ‘minor’ is a higher or younger age than 13 in your country, that relevant age) has provided us with Personal Information, we will delete such information from our systems.

 If you have questions about the privacy aspects of our Services, would like to make a complaint, or are a California resident who wants a report of the personal information we collect from you, please contact us at firstname.lastname@example.org.